Bahasols/Chess-Game-Python/README.md

--Run PIP INSTALL PYGAME \n
+-Run PIP INSTALL PYGAME and then execute Pychess.py
--Run Pychess.py